People

 Tonantzin Lavenant-Hayward

-I am a first year majoring in Biological Sciences and specializing in biochemistry.
+I am a second year majoring in Biological Sciences and specializing in biochemistry.
 In my free time I enjoy baking, hiking, and going to the movies.
 My interest in this lab stems from a personal observation about the lack of support and resources for Latina mothers.
 Also how it is a significantly under-addressed and prevalent problem.
 My goals include becoming a medical researcher to bridge gaps such as the one being addressed in this lab to promote equity for women’s healthcare.

 Naomi Salazar